Pieter-Dirk Uys was born in Cape Town in 1945 and has been in the theatre since the

 2000 Award in San Diego, USA.
 In 2011 Uys was honoured with a lifetime achievement

-Teddy award at the Berlin International Film Festival, and in 2012 he received both
+Teddy award at the Berlin International Film Festival; in 2012 he received both the

-the FW de Klerk Goodwill Award and the German-Africa Award.
+FW de Klerk Goodwill Award and the German-Africa Award; and in 2016 he received the

 video, Having Sex with Pieter-Dirk Uys, as well as the family-friendly video, Survival